ZiyongHe/burger/README.md

 Most part of this assignment has been done.
 However there is critical error during testing.
 It is needed to fixed the error before this application works properly.

-Error message encouter: Burger.selectAll is not a function
+Error message encouter: Burger.selectAll is not a function.

+This application is yet to be deployed on Heroku.